abrasive/shairport/README.md

 Shairport Sync does not support AirPlay video or photo streaming.

-This branch -- "master" -- is the stable branch of Shairport Sync.
-To access the development version, please switch to the "development" branch.
+This branch -- "development" -- is likely to be unstable and may change frequently.
+To access the stable version, please switch to the "master" branch.

 More Information
 ----------